Enrolment Policy

 - were such that it made it impracticable for the student to complete their subject(s) or unit(s) requirements.

 Please note, special circumstances do not include a lack of knowledge or understanding of the census dates or AC's enrolment and withdrawal processes.
 Census date information is available on the AC website.
-Also, if a student withdraws from a unit or subject after the census date because they have changed their mind about studying, the student will attract the academic and financial penalt.
+Also, if a student withdraws from a unit or subject after the census date because they have changed their mind about studying, the student will attract the academic and financial penalty.

 Responsible for implementation